sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

 ## Adding repositories by selecting Sync All (Recommended)

-If you want to sync all the repositories you have access to and have Sourcegraph monitor for new repositories in the future, follow the below steps:
+If you want to sync all the repositories you have access to and have Sourcegraph automatically sync all new repositories on the code host in the future, follow the below steps:

 1. Go to **User menu > Settings** in the top navigation bar.
 1. Go to **Repositories** in the sidebar navigation.